shreyansh-jain/shreyansh-jain/README.md

 I have a deep interest in Java and Javascript as well, I am amazed by the impact these technologies are creating in today's world.

-I am always open to working on new technologies and I believe these technologies are the tools with which someone can efficiently apply their software engineering skills.
+I am always open to work on new technologies and I believe these technologies are the tools with which someone can actually apply their logic and software engineering skills to build something meaningful.

 Highlights of some of the problem statements which I worked upon -

 - Doing the real-time transaction with event-based architecture instead of traditional request-response architecture, I achieved this using sockets in the system.
 - Integration of complete payment solutions to the system which includes payment gateway integration to customers and then doing payouts to vendors based on the business logic and calculations.
 - Integrating offline support to mobile apps using SQLite to drive good UX.
-- Improving the performance of a system by introducing indexes and keys to the RDBMS database.
+- Improved the performance of a system by 10x.

-During the journey, I learned about the importance of building a team and culture in an organization, also how it drives the growth of any company.
+I also learned in the process about the importance of building a team and culture in an organization, also how it drives the growth of any company.

-I also started the first ever Google Developers Group in central India with the motivation to contribute to a developer's growth.
+I also started the first ever Google Developers Group in central India with the motivation to provide better learning opportunities to the people of Bhilai.

-My current project demands me to work on Ruby on Rails and I am presently working on my ROR skills to contribute in a better way to the team.

 Click [here](https://blog.shreyanshjain.dev/) to read the detailed blogs about the projects that I worked upon.